 Studying History will give you the opportunity to learn about dramatic moments that have changed the world.
 We cover topics including the remarkable personalities of the five Tudor monarchs, the Nazi Party in Germany and the struggle of Black Americans to achievement of civil rights and equality.
 You will be required to complete an historical enquiry into the role of key individuals such as Abraham Lincoln, Martin Luther King and John F Kennedy and study turning points such as the end of slavery, bus boycotts and civil rights marches.

-You will be invited to join the department on a visit to Washington DC in the summer of Year 12 and new opportunities are currently being developed for visits within the UK.
+In recent years the department has visited Washington DC and new opportunities are currently being developed for visits within the UK.
 The department organises visits to academic lectures and supports participation in university essay competitions and history related work experience.

 Where might it lead?